williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 | `DISABLED`  | Okta will reject the authentication request and skip provisioning of a new Okta user if the IdP user is not linked to an existing Okta User.                                                     |
 |--------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

+Property Details

-> JIT provisioning **must** be enabled in your organization security settings for `AUTO` or `CALLOUT` actions to successfully provision a new Okta user
+* To successfully provision a new Okta user, JIT provisioning must be enabled in your organization security settings for `AUTO` or `CALLOUT` actions.

-> JIT provisioning **may** fail if the target username is not unique or the resulting Okta user profile is missing a required profile attribute
+* If the target username is not unique or the resulting Okta user profile is missing a required profile attribute, JIT provisioning may fail.

-> New Okta users will be provisioned with either a `FEDERATION` or `SOCIAL` authentication provider depending on the IdP `type`
+* New Okta users are provisioned with either a `FEDERATION` or `SOCIAL` authentication provider depending on the IdP `type`.

 ##### Group Provisioning Policy Object